 Core Research Areas

-• Platform Governance and Digital Care: How platforms structure responsibility, accountability, and care through policies, algorithms, and monetization models.
+- Platform Governance and Digital Care: Examines how digital platforms structure responsibility, accountability, and care through policies, algorithms, and monetization systems, with particular attention to how governance shapes everyday experiences of support, risk, and regulation.

-• Theratainment and Mental Health Media: How therapy, mental health discourse, and care practices become content, labor, and cultural production across digital platforms and reality television.
+- Theratainment and Mental Health Media: Investigates how therapy, mental health discourse, and care practices are transformed into content, labor, and cultural production across social media platforms and reality television, foregrounding the political economy of care.

-• Creator Economies, Reality Television, and Media Industries: How visibility, authenticity, and credibility are organized across influencer culture, reality television, and platformed cultural production.
+- Creator Economies, Reality Television, and Media Industries: Analyzes how visibility, authenticity, and credibility are produced and managed across influencer culture, reality television, and platformed media industries, with a focus on labor, performance, and value.

-• Feminist and Qualitative Methods for Platform Studies: Ethnographic and qualitative approaches to studying power, identity, labor, and governance in digital systems and media industries.
+- Feminist and Qualitative Approaches to Platform Studies: Employs ethnographic and qualitative methodologies to study power, identity, labor, and governance in digital systems, advancing feminist frameworks for understanding platform cultures and media industries.

 Research Affiliations